ianzapolsky/ianzapolsky.github.io/_posts/2019-06-03-bash-logging-traps.markdown

 }
 ```

-These two log functions are both resilient to `SIGPIPE`. `log_safe1` executes `echo` in a subshell, so that if a `SIGPIPE` is encountered, only the subshell spawned to run echo dies, and the parent script continues on.
-To be clear, `log_safe1` should be used in conjunction with an `exec` statement that redirects `STDOUT` to write to `logger`. `log_safe2` executes logger directly, so no redirection is needed.
+`log_safe1` executes `echo` in a subshell, so that if a `SIGPIPE` is encountered, only the subshell spawned to run `echo` dies while the parent continues on.
+To be clear, `log_safe1` must be used in conjunction with an `exec` statement that redirects `STDOUT` to write to `logger`.

+`log_safe2` executes logger directly, so no redirection is needed.
 Instead, each time your script needs to log something, a new instance of `logger` is created to write that message to `STDOUT`.
-These options both have the same drawback: they are significantly less performant that simply using `echo` because they incur the cost of spinning up a new process for each logged message.
+These options both have the same drawback: they are significantly less performant than using `echo` with redirection because they incur the cost of spinning up a new process for each logged message.

 As mentioned above, if you go with `log_safe2`, you don't need to redirect `STDOUT` anymore.
-However, it's important to keep in mind that if you don't redirect `STDOUT`, you greatly increase the likelihood that some parts of the output produced by your script will not end up in syslog.
+However, it's important to keep in mind that if you don't redirect `STDOUT`, you leave yourself vulnerable to missing log data in other ways.
 For example, if your script calls another script, and *that* script sends output to `STDOUT` by some means other than by calling `log_safe2`, that output will not make it into syslog.

 The fourth and final option changes the redirection itself.
 Instead of sending `STDOUT` of our script directly to `logger`, we can send it instead to an instance of `tee`, run with the `-i` flag to ignore interrupt signals.
 This looks like: